No Black Boxes Here

 Gerstein Fisher takes a quantitative, Multi-Factor® approach to equity investing that provides clarity of objective and complete transparency of process.
 There’s no mystery here; no “just trust us”—we want our clients to understand exactly how we are investing on their behalf—and why.

 Gerstein Fisher uses a model-based, Multi-Factor® investment approach to building client portfolios.
-This approach has its roots in the Arbitrage Pricing Theory (APT) pioneered by MIT finance professor Steven Ross in 1976.
+This approach has its roots in the Arbitrage Pricing Theory (APT) pioneered by MIT finance professor Stephen Ross in 1976.
 The main argument of APT is that excess returns over the market can only be achieved by taking on extra risk.
 A portfolio’s expected return, APT goes on to explain, can be determined by its exposure to various risk factors.
 It is this rationale that drives the construction of modern-day multi-factor models like Gerstein Fisher’s.

 Taking risk—where we expect to be compensated for it